clairey-zx81/json-model/BACKLOG.md

 ## Current Tasks

 - [x] backend: switch all `Inst` functions to `Block` to simplify code concatenation
+- [x] static: prioritize c for speed, js for usability
+- [ ] js-backend: add javascript backend and runtime and working tests (wip)
+- [ ] js-backend: allow to generate a module only
+- [ ] py-backend: allow to generate a simple module only? separate main file?
 - [ ] python: rerun style and type checks
-- [ ] js-backend: add java/type script backend
-- [ ] static: prioritize ts/js for usability, c for speed.
+- [ ] ts-backend: js sharing?
 - [ ] models: update JSON model meta-model with regex extension…
 - [ ] tests: improve meta model for constants, predefs and regex (`rwt/json-model.values.json`)
 - [ ] optim: allow more substitutions _after_ transformations? when/where to trigger optims?